It Takes Two (video game): Plot

-Cody (Joseph Balderrama) and May (Annabelle Dowler), a married couple, are planning on getting a divorce.
-After they tell their daughter Rose (Clare Corbett) the news, she takes her hand-made dolls, which look like her parents, into the family shed and tries to repair their relationship by play-acting.
-The parents find themselves trapped inside the dolls' bodies as a consequence of Rose's tears landing on the dolls.
-Dr. Hakim, who has assumed the anthropomorphic form of his relationship therapy book, tells May and Cody that he has been given the job of trying to fix their relationship as they try to reach Rose.
+Cody (Joseph Balderrama) and May (Annabelle Dowler), a married couple, are planning to divorce.
+After they tell their daughter Rose (Clare Corbett) the news, she takes her hand-made dolls modeled after her parents into the family shed and tries to repair their relationship by play-acting.
+Rose's tears fall onto the dolls, causing Cody and May's consciousnesses to become trapped inside them.
+They are then confronted by Dr. Hakim (also Balderrama), an anthropomorphic relationship therapy book, who says he has been tasked with fixing their relationship as they try to reach Rose.

-At first, Cody and May are more focused on trying to reach Rose, who they hope knows of a way to return them to their human bodies.
-However, Hakim continually interferes with their progress, often putting obstacles and tests in their way to force them to collaborate to progress.
-They also come across anthropomorphic versions of their old possessions, who criticize Cody and May for their mistreatment and negligence of both their possessions and Rose.
-As they travel all around their property, Cody and May are reminded of the positive memories they had together, as well as what originally drew them together to become a couple, and learn to work together and collaborate to move forward in their journey.
+At first, Cody and May focus on reaching Rose, hoping she knows how to return them to their human bodies.
+Hakim repeatedly interferes with their progress, placing obstacles and tests in their way to force them to collaborate.
+They also encounter anthropomorphic versions of their old possessions, who criticize Cody and May for neglecting both their belongings and Rose.
+As they travel around their property, Cody and May are reminded of positive memories from their relationship and begin to work together more effectively.
+They come close to communicating with Rose several times but learn she cannot see or hear their doll forms, though she can see objects appear to move by themselves as her parents move them.

 In a final series of obstacles, Hakim encourages Cody and May to rediscover their passions and support each other.
-This first takes them on an adventure through Cody's overgrown, abandoned garden and greenhouse, which May helps him to restore.
+This first takes them through Cody's overgrown, abandoned garden and greenhouse, which May helps him restore.
 They then work together to help May rediscover her passion for music and singing.

-Meanwhile, Rose continues to do her best to mend the relationship between her parents, but both Cody and May's real bodies have fallen unconscious and will not respond to her.
-Thinking her parents are ignoring her, Rose comes to believe that she is the reason their marriage is falling apart and decides to run away in hopes that will make them stay together.
+Meanwhile, Rose continues trying to mend her parents' relationship, but Cody and May's real bodies have fallen unconscious and do not respond to her.
+Believing her parents are ignoring her and that she is the reason their marriage is failing, Rose decides to run away in the hope that it will make them stay together.

-After a long journey, Cody and May finally complete Hakim's final test, gathering an orchestra and audience for May to perform in front of.
-As May sings, the relationship between her and Cody is at last fully healed, and they kiss, which reverses the trance they are in.
-They reawaken in their real bodies and are shocked to learn that Rose has already run away.
-Fortunately, they are able to find her at a nearby bus stop and assure her that she is not the cause of their arguments and that they will always love her no matter what happens.
-The trio then return home with a new perspective on their relationship.
+After a long journey, Cody and May complete Hakim's final test by gathering an orchestra and audience for May to perform in front of.
+As May sings, their relationship is repaired, and they kiss, reversing the spell.
+They awaken in their real bodies and realize that Rose has run away.
+They find her at a nearby bus stop and assure her that she is not responsible for their arguments and that they will always love her.
+The family then returns home with a new perspective on their relationship.